How Much is 20 Nickels? A Deep Dive into US Currency and Coin Math

 The nickel itself has a rich history, evolving in design and composition over time.
 The first nickel was introduced in 1866, and while its value has remained consistent at five cents, its composition and design have undergone several changes throughout the years.
 Understanding the history of the nickel provides context to its current value and its place within the broader history of US currency.

 The initial nickels were made of mostly copper and nickel, later shifting to different compositions as metal availability and economic conditions changed.
-The current design, featuring Thomas Jefferson, has been in use since 1938.
+That said, the current design, featuring Thomas Jefferson, has been in use since 1938.
 These historical changes highlight the dynamic nature of currency and its reflection of societal and economic shifts.

 Real-World Applications: Why This Matters